 - 5.2 FreeAgent shall:

 - 5.2.1 make the Partner Service available to the Partner subject to the terms of this Framework Agreement and the FreeAgent Terms of Service;

 - 5.2.2 make the FreeAgent Software available to the User subject to the FreeAgent Terms of Service;

-- 5.2.3 provide the Partner with five (5) days’ notice (where reasonably practicable and legally permitted), in the event that FreeAgent is requested by a third party accountant for the User’s data as a result of that User potentially ceasing to be a Client.
-Notwithstanding the foregoing, in the event that FreeAgent receives authorisation from a User to transfer their data to a third party accountant, it shall, in its sole discretion, comply with such request; and
+- 5.2.3 In the event that FreeAgent receives request from a User to transfer their data to a third party accountant, or remove their data from the Partner, it shall, in its sole discretion, comply with such a request; and in the event that FreeAgent receives authorisation from a User to transfer their data to a third party accountant, it shall, in its sole discretion, comply with such request; and

 - 5.2.4 where FreeAgent receives written authorisation from the User and any relevant third party to do so, provide the Partner with limited access to read and use certain of the User’s existing data held by FreeAgent in a separate account (whether as part of: (i) a direct FreeAgent account held by that User; or (ii) the account of a FreeAgent reseller).
 For the avoidance of doubt, while the Partner is given access to a User’s data held in a separate FreeAgent account, the Partner shall not (and shall not be given rights to) amend the permissions or access rights of that separate account.